 Coronavirus: 324 Indians evacuated from Wuhan, admitted to ITBP, Army facilities

 Another flight of the airline, which departed for the Chinese city from here around 1.37 pm to bring back Indian nationals, reached Wuhan around 5.40 pm on Saturday, the officials said.
-Five doctors from the Ram Manohar Lohia (RML) Hospital, who was on board the first flight, are also on the second flight, an Air India spokesperson said.
+Five doctors from the Ram Manohar Lohia (RML) Hospital, who were on board the first flight, are also in the second flight, an Air India spokesperson said.

-Out of the total 324 who landed here this morning, 88 women, 10 men, and six children were brought to the special quarantine facility of the ITBP in southwest Delhi's Chhawla area, ITBP spokesperson Vivek Kumar Pandey said.
-The Army has also set up a quarantine facility in Manesar near Delhi to keep around 300 Indians who were evacuated from China's Hubei province in view of the coronavirus infection outbreak.
+Out of the total 324 who landed here this morning, 88 women, 10 men and six children were brought to the special quarantine facility of the ITBP in southwest Delhi's Chhawla area, ITBP spokesperson Vivek Kumar Pandey said.
+The Army has also set up a quarantine facility in Manesar near Delhi to keep around 300 Indians being evacuated from China's Hubei province in view of the coronavirus infection outbreak.

 Separately, border-guarding force ITBP has set up a 600-bedded facility in southwest Delhi's Chhawla area to quarantine and provide basic medical care to those suspected to have been affected by the virus.
 The officials said the Indians evacuated from China will be monitored for any signs of the infection for a duration of two weeks by a qualified team of doctors and staff members.